Supply chain: Modeling and mapping

 A diagram of a supply chain.
 The black arrow represents the flow of materials and information, and the gray arrow represents the flow of information and backhauls.
 The elements are (a) the initial supplier (vendor or plant), (b) a supplier, (c) a manufacturer (production), (d) a customer, and (e) the final customer.

 There are a variety of supply-chain models, which address both the upstream and downstream elements of supply-chain management (SCM).
 The SCOR (Supply-Chain Operations Reference) model, developed by a consortium of industry and the non-profit Supply Chain Council (now part of APICS) became the cross-industry de facto standard defining the scope of supply-chain management.
 SCOR measures total supply-chain performance.
 It is a process reference model for supply-chain management, extending "from the supplier's supplier to the customer's customer".
 It includes delivery and order fulfillment performance, production flexibility, warranty and returns processing costs, inventory and asset turns, and other factors in evaluating the overall effective performance of a supply chain.

 A supply chain can often be split into different segments: the earlier stages of a supply chain, such as raw material processing and manufacturing, determine their break-even point by considering production costs relative to market price.
 The later stages of a supply chain, such as wholesale and retail determine their break-even point by considering transaction costs, relative to market price.
 Additionally, there are financial costs associated with all the stages of a supply chain model.

 The Global Supply Chain Forum has introduced an alternative supply chain model.
 This framework is built on eight key business processes that are both cross-functional and cross-firm in nature.
 Each process is managed by a cross-functional team including representatives from logistics, production, purchasing, finance, marketing, and research and development.
 While each process interfaces with key customers and suppliers, the processes of customer relationship management and supplier relationship management form the critical linkages in the supply chain.

-The American Productivity and Quality Center (APQC) Process Classification Framework (PCF) SM is a high-level, industry-neutral enterprise process model that allows organizations to see their business processes from a cross-industry viewpoint.
+The American Productivity and Quality Center (APQC) Process Classification Framework (PCF) SM is a high-level, industry-neutral enterprise process model that allows organizations to view their business processes from a cross-industry perspective.
 The PCF was developed by APQC and its member organizations as an open standard to facilitate improvement through process management and benchmarking, regardless of industry, size, or geography.
 The PCF organizes operating and management processes into 12 enterprise-level categories, including process groups, and over 1,000 processes and associated activities.

 In the developing country public health setting, John Snow, Inc. has developed the JSI Framework for Integrated Supply Chain Management in Public Health, which draws from commercial sector best practices to solve problems in public health supply chains.

 Similarly, supply chain mapping involves documenting information regarding all participants in an organization's supply chain and assembling the information as a global map of the organization's supply network.